sessionm21/abcs/assignments/final.md

 The small issues were that if/else statements, as well as loops, did not create errors when their conditions did not evaluate to boolean values.
 Instead, they simply treated these non-boolean values as false.
 Intuitively, this makes no sense.
-The more significant issue we found was a segemention fault in the type unification code.
+The more significant issue we found was a segmentation fault in the type unification code.
 This occured when a function took a generic parameter (similar to templates in C++).
 With certain type checking cases, it was possible to cause a type substitution failure.
 We also found that creating a type-generic identity function caused